Recent Graduate Research

 Habitat Restoration for Student and Landowner Education and Watershed Stewardship (SLEWS)2016-2019--Woodland, CA

 The SLEWS program takes high school students from Yolo County and the surrounding region and exposes them to watershed restoration in a number of field days throughout the year.
 Responsible for helping groups of students participate in hands-on learning with activities like planting native species, bird watching, and journaling.
 Connects classroom learning with real-world applications to enhance education.
 Have worked with Davis, Sacramento, and Alpine High Schools.

 Professor for the Future Fellow 2016-2017 -- University of California, Davis

-A yearlong fellowship that focuses on creating a project that addresses a problem or concern faced by graduate students and/or postdocs. elected project is mentorship for undergraduates interested in graduate school.
-The project is designed to help guide undergraduates without any access to resources such as first generation students.
+A yearlong fellowship that focuses on creating a project that addresses a problem or concern faced by graduate students and/or postdocs.
+In this program I taught other graduate students how to create a mentorship program within their department for undergraduates interested in graduate school.
+The project was designed to help guide undergraduates without any access to resources such as first-generation students.